2021 Australian Parliament House sexual misconduct allegations: Background and allegation

 Senator for Western Australia Linda Reynolds, who was criticised for her handling of the alleged rape within her office.

 Higgins has accused Reynolds of not supporting her due to the politically sensitive nature of the incident in an election year, and claims to have "repeatedly told her superiors in [...] the offices of Cash and [...]
 Linda Reynolds" about the alleged rape; "Reynolds and Reynolds' chief of staff, Fiona Brown, soon after the alleged rape, including in a meeting on 1 April 2019".
 However, "Brown disputes Higgins' timeline", and during the trial Reynolds told the court "that she did not know of a sexual assault allegation when she called Brittany to her office", the office where the alleged rape occurred.

 Controversy also arose following Higgins's public announcement regarding Scott Morrison's awareness of the allegations.
 Morrison, the Prime Minister at the time, denied any knowledge of the assault until Monday 15 February 2021.
 In late February 2021 it emerged that Scott Ryan knew about the security incident on 27 March 2019, and Tony Smith found out about it on 8 April 2019.
 Ryan, who was Senate President at the time, and Smith, who was Speaker, were jointly responsible for security in Parliament House at the time and only became aware of Higgins and the alleged sexual assault on Friday 12 February 2021, with Ryan saying he only knew the full details on that Friday.
 Higgins also claims to have "told Cash [...] multiple times", and recorded a February 2021 conversation with Cash to collect "evidence that Cash had known about her alleged rape since 2019".
 However, during the trial Michaelia Cash said she knew about a security incident in late 2019 when Higgins began working for her, but only became aware of the rape allegation on 5 February 2021.
 Peter Dutton, Home Affairs Minister at the time, also knew about the allegation on 11 February 2021 but sought no further action, nor did he alert the prime minister.
-The prime minister's office seemed to have known details on Friday 12 February 2021, when it first got questions from news.com.au, but for some reason staff did not tell the prime minister until Monday 15 February 2021, at minimum two full weekend news cycles later.
+The prime minister's office seemed to have known details on Friday 12 February 2021 when it first got questions from news.com.au, but staff did not tell the prime minister until Monday 15 February 2021.
 Higgins criticised Morrison's response and cast doubts over his claim of ignorance.